tkhq/docs/docs/documentation/features/sessions.md

 Our SDK contains an abstraction called [loginWithReadWriteSession](https://github.com/tkhq/sdk/blob/6b3ea14d1184c5394449ecaad2b0f445e373823f/packages/sdk-browser/src/sdk-client.ts#L257-L284).
 Crucially, it is able to infer the organization (or sub-organization) based on a stamp, and create a read-write session on behalf of that organization.
 From an end-user experience perspective, this means that a developer can request an end-user’s passkey approval once, and subsequently give that user a read-write session.

-Crucially, `loginWithReadWriteSession` stores the resulting credential bundle (returned by Turnkey) in Local Storage.
+Note that `loginWithReadWriteSession` stores the resulting credential bundle (returned by Turnkey) in Local Storage.
 We store this credential bundle in Local Storage as it can be used across various React components and pages – as long as both the target embedded key and credential bundle exist, they can be used as a credential to create Turnkey requests.
+For details on the shape of this stored artifact, see [here](https://github.com/tkhq/sdk/blob/9e9943387123d077fa3b7f38ef3be007291a2c8a/packages/sdk-browser/src/storage.ts#L64-L117).

 ### Mechanisms